 Although the Company has not expressed any intention to do so, the Company has the right under the Plan to discontinue contributions to the Plan at any time and may also terminate the Plan at any time subject to the provisions set forth in ERISA.
 In the event of termination of the Plan, Participant account balances would become fully vested and would be distributed to Participants.

 2 Summary of Significant Accounting Policies

 Basis of Presentation

-The accompanying Financial Statements of the Plan are prepared in accordance with United States ("U.S.") generally accepted accounting principles ("GAAP") and are presented on the accrual basis of accounting.
+The accompanying financial statements have been prepared in accordance with United States generally accepted accounting principles ("U.S. GAAP") and are presented on the accrual basis of accounting.

 Accounting Estimates